MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-network-topology-and-connectivity.md

 - Ingress controllers can run off-cluster and in-cluster:
   - An off-cluster ingress controller offloads compute (such as HTTP traffic routing or TLS termination) to another service outside of AKS, like the [Azure Application Gateway Ingress Controller (AGIC) add-on](/azure/application-gateway/ingress-controller-overview).
   - An in-cluster solution consumes AKS cluster resources for compute (such as HTTP traffic routing or TLS termination).
 In-cluster ingress controllers can offer lower cost, but they require careful resource planning and maintenance.
-- The basic HTTP application routing add-on is very easy to use, but has some restrictions as documented in [HTTP application routing](/azure/aks/http-application-routing).
+- The basic HTTP application routing add-on is easy to use, but has some restrictions as documented in [HTTP application routing](/azure/aks/http-application-routing).

 Ingress controllers can expose applications and APIs with a public or a private IP address.

 - The configuration should be aligned with the egress filtering design to avoid asymmetric routing.
 UDRs can cause asymmetric routing (potentially), but not necessarily.
-Application Gateway can SNAT on traffic, meaning return traffic will go back to Application Gateway node and not to UDR route if UDR is only setup for internet traffic
+Application Gateway can SNAT on traffic, meaning return traffic will go back to Application Gateway node and not to UDR route if UDR is only set up for internet traffic
 - If TLS termination is required, management of TLS certificates must be considered.

 Application traffic can come from either on-premises or the public internet.
 The following picture describes an example where an [Azure Application Gateway](/azure/application-gateway/overview) is configured to reverse-proxy connections to the clusters both from on-premises and from the public internet.